dwainscheeren/dwains-lovelace-dashboard/docs/information/update.md

 # Changelog

-## Update 1.2.0 (Coming soon)
+## Update 1.2.0
 *Note: The way resources are loaded has been changed from this version on.
 Overwrite your `ui-lovelace.yaml` file with the one in this version!
 Do you have any custom resources?
 Go to the folder `dwains-theme/resources/` rename the file `custom_resources-sample.yaml` to `custom_resources.yaml` and place your resources in that file!
-This file will never be overwriten with updates instead of the old way, so you can keep your own additional resources safe.*
+This file will never be overwritten with updates instead of the old way, so you can keep your own additional resources safe.*

 * **Added function to reload theme config, without restarting HA** Use the new button on the theme settings page or do a service call `dwains_theme.reload`
 * Added Spanish translation